- Student opportunities

 * We reserve the right to move students to more proficiency-appropriate courses or to unenroll students when there is no appropriate course for them.

 Students who are unsure about their level or background in Italian should attend a placement interview with the course instructor before they register for courses.
+Contact information is noted in the course outlines each semester.

 Students are expected to provide true information about their language background and language learning experiences to the best of their knowledge.
 Concealing your knowledge of the language and/or providing false information are considered academic dishonesty and can be recorded on the your academic record.
 For more information, read SFU's academic integrity page.